optimamodel/optima/client/README.md

 ## Layout of the webclient

-- uses the `requirejs` module specification
+- uses the AMD method for loading modules
 - uses `angular.bootstrap` for modal dialogs
 - uses `toastr` for the notifications
 - uses `mpld3` and `d3` to display the graphs exported from matplotlib